AnleaMJ/chatbot-cc/README.md

 # chatbot-cc

-This is the Cloud Counselage ChatBot that I made for my internship purpose.
+This is the Cloud Counselage Generative ChatBot I made for my internship.